omidarmat/onLearn/c.md

 char name[40];
 scanf("%39s", name);
 ```

+> Remember that `scanf` returns the number of parameters it reads from the input.

 The reason this function takes a pointer is that it is going to update the contents of the pre-defined array.
 Functions that **update** a variable, don't need the value of the variable, they want its **address**.